Faculty News

 Colleen Parker '03 serves on the Law School’s full-time faculty as an Assistant Professor of Legal Writing.
 Already well known to our students, she has taught a variety of courses as an adjunct professor, including Legal Writing I, Legal Writing II, Public Interest Drafting, and the Externship Seminar.
 She was also an Assistant Director in our Office of Career Development for several years.
 Before starting her teaching career, Professor Parker spent seven years as a litigator at a major New York law firm, an additional seven years as an education attorney representing children with disabilities, and five years as an impartial hearing officer with the New York City Department of Education.

-Abel Rodríguez, an expert on sanctuary and asylum as well as the intersection of criminal and immigration law came to St. John’s from Villanova, where he directed the Clinic for Asylum, Refugee, and Emigrant Services.
+Abel Rodríguez, an expert on sanctuary and asylum as well as the intersection of criminal and immigration law, came to St. John’s from Villanova, where he directed the Clinic for Asylum, Refugee, and Emigrant Services.
 He was also a Lecturer-in-Law at Penn and an Associate Professor of Religion, Law, and Social Justice at Cabrini University.
 Before becoming a full-time academic, Professor Rodriguez served as a staff attorney at Nationalities Service Center and an immigration specialist at the Defender Association of Philadelphia.
 He was also the Langer, Grogan, and Diver Fellow in Social Justice at Esperanza Immigration Legal Services.
 At St. John’s, Professor Rodriguez teaches Criminal Law, Immigration Law, and Crimmigration.

-Newly Promoted Faculty
+Recently Promoted Faculty

 Reneé Nicole Allen, who joined the St. John’s Law faculty in 2019, has been promoted to Associate Professor of Legal Writing.
 She has also been named the inaugural director of the St. John’s Law Center for Race and Law.
 Professor Allen’s scholarship, which focuses on race, social justice, and legal education, has appeared in the UCLA Law Review, the Rutgers Law Review, and the William & Mary Journal of Race, Gender, and Social Justice.
 In addition to Legal Writing, she teaches Public Interest Drafting, Music and the Movement, and Race & the Law.